MilosPopov007/Amazon_Vine_Analysis/README.md

 ![This is an image](https://github.com/MilosPopov007/Amazon_Vine_Analysis/blob/main/Resources/vine_df.png)

 #### Analysis Results :
-*  Number of paid reviews Vine program was ( 233 )  vs. ( 14468 )   Number of unpaid reviews Non Vine program
+*  Number of paid reviews for Vine program was ( 233 )  vs. ( 14468 )   Number of unpaid reviews for Non Vine program
 *  5-star reviews for Vine program (paid) was ( 103 )  vs. ( 7868 )   5-star reviews for non Vine program (unpaid)
 *  Percentage of 5-star reviews for Vine program (paid) was   ( 44.21  %  ) vs. ( 54.38 % ) Percentage of 5-star reviews for Non Vine program (unpaid)

 ### Summary: